 Mariakani Baptist Church

-Mariakani Baptist Church ensures that vulnerable children in their community receive food and nutritional advice, clothing, medical and dental check-ups, educational opportunities and social and emotional care.
+Mariakani Baptist Church, led by Pastor William and Esther Vivide, ensures that vulnerable children in their community receive food and nutritional advice, clothing, medical and dental check-ups, educational opportunities and social and emotional care.
 Most importantly, the children also get an opportunity to hear and respond to the gospel.
 As two churches in partnership, our aim is to change the world for these children.

 Compassion aids this by:

 Providing information, support and resources to help us connect with issues of poverty and experience God’s heart for the poor.

 Helping to arrange trips for us to visit the projects we support.

 Helping to arrange visits for individual sponsors to meet their sponsored children.

 In June 2018 Pastor William shared, “I have been amazed at seeing children who enrolled at the age of 3 years (currently 6 year olds) confidently recite memory verses, sing and even lead their morning devotion.
 My greatest highlight was most recently during a group sponsor visit at our project to see children praise and worship God with little help from their teachers.
 I was greatly touched to see our program has had great impact on their spiritual lives”.

 For the project children to have a good education, train in skills that will enable them to be self-reliant individuals and grow spiritually to be a blessing and role models in society.